Skip to content

 The Solution

 SpotDev had one month to complete the migration, beginning with capturing screenshots using Figma to reference the website's current design.
 Custom modules were also developed to match the website's existing components.
-The migration included the creation of system pages such as an 404 error page and an internal server error page (500 internal HTTP error).
+The migration included the recreation of system error pages such as 404 and 500.

 67 Bricks’ blog content was imported, and the taxonomy was preserved.
 The migrated content was hosted on HubSpot content staging until it was ready to be quality assured.
 Where necessary, SpotDev also created 301 redirects due to URL changes to preserve rankings and avoid broken links.